szepeviktor/infrastructure-for-hosting-web-applications/README.md

 2. Software defined **and** redundant storage
 3. Software defined **and** redundant servers (CPU+memory) 👈🏻 this is very-very hard
-4. Thin thus performant virtualization layer
+4. Thin, thus performant virtualization layer

 ## OS, middleware, runtime

 1. Build on Debian
-2. Know each software on your server, uninstall all unused
+2. Know each software on your server; uninstall all unused
 3. Keep every file on your server under control (e.g. packages, git)
 4. Monitor the kernel, the filesystem and every server software with functional tests, not just "pings"